- Research and Innovation

-In the United States, engineering program accreditation is a non-governmental, peer review process that ensures educational quality.
-Educational institutions or programs volunteer to periodically undergo this review to determine if minimum criteria are being met.
-Accreditation verifies that an institution or program meets the criteria, ensuring a quality educational experience.
+In the United States, accreditation is a non-governmental, peer-review process that assures the quality of the postsecondary education students receive.
+Educational institutions or programs volunteer to undergo this review periodically to determine if certain criteria are being met.